NiceTSY/nice-cypher-add-ons/Creation_Tool.md

 ### Items

 <p align="justify">
-Items are every thing that should be added to the character, either it be skills, abilities, cypher, equipment, etc. The item entity link needs to follow the Tag (something looking like <code>@Item[aTPZaWq1DtjxKaz2]{Torche}</code>) either it be coming from the current world or from a compendium.
-If the same item is shown across multiple Linked Journals and are quantifiable, the tool will automatically increase the quantity by one.
-It will also give multiple time the item if it is not quantifiable but for Skills, Abilities and Artifacts.
+Items are everything that should be added to the character, either it is skills, abilities, cypher, equipment, etc. The item entity link needs to follow the Tag (something looking like <code>@Item[aTPZaWq1DtjxKaz2]{Torche}</code>) either it is coming from the current world or from a compendium.
+If the same item is shown across multiple Linked Journals and is quantifiable, the tool will automatically increase the quantity by one.
+It will also give multiple times the item if it is not quantifiable but for Skills, Abilities, and Artifacts.

 Items support different optional informative Tags but will all works with the main one.

-The tool also support options for quantifiable items, skills level (by default they will be shown as Practiced) and abilities tier.
+The tool also supports options for quantifiable items, skills level (by default they will be shown as Practiced) and abilities tier.
 </p>

 **Supported Tags:**